abousse/abousse.github.io/content/authors/admin/_index.md

 #I am a medical imaging scientist with a background in mathematics.
 My work is oriented towards methodologies and algorithm, and their implementation for patient data.
 In this regard, I am at the interface between theoretical and translational research.
 ---

-I am an Associate Professor at University of Western Brittany, and part of the LaTIM (INSERM U1101), where I coordinate the Reconstruction research group.
+I am an Associate Professor at University of Western Brittany, and part of the LaTIM (INSERM U1101), where I coordinate the [Reconstruction research group](http://latim.univ-brest.fr/reconstruction).

-My research work is focused on *tomographic reconstruction* in medical imaging, with an emphasis on PET/CT with motion compensation.
-I am mostly interested in model-based iterative reconstruction techniques.

-My work is oriented towards mathematical methods, and their implementation for the clinic.
+My research work is focused on **reconstruction in medical imaging**, with an emphasis on PET/CT with motion compensation.
+I am mostly interested in model-based iterative reconstruction techniques, and their implementation for the clinic.
 In this regard, I am at the interface between theoretical and translational research.